onuralpszr/trackforge/README.md

 - 🐍 **Python Bindings**: Seamless integration with the Python ecosystem using `pyo3`.
 - 🛠 **Unified API**: Consistent interface for tracking tasks across both languages.
 - 📸 **ByteTrack**: Robust multi-object tracking using Kalman filters and IoU matching.

+## Roadmap

+- [ ] **DeepSORT**: Integration with Re-ID models.
+- [ ] **SORT**: Classic simple online and realtime tracking.
+- [ ] **BoT-SORT**: Improvement over ByteTrack with camera motion compensation.

+## GPU Support & Architecture

+Trackforge transforms detections into tracks.
+It is designed to be the high-speed CPU "glue" in your pipeline.

+- **Detectors (GPU)**: Your object detector (YOLOv8, Yolanas, etc.) runs on the GPU to produce bounding boxes.
+- **Trackforge (CPU)**: Receives these boxes and associates them on the CPU.
+Algorithms like ByteTrack are extremely efficient (less than 1ms per frame) and do not typically strictly require GPU acceleration, avoiding complex device transfers for the association step.
+- **Future**: We may explore GPU-based association for massive-scale batch processing if data is already on-device.

 ## Installation